-Should I tell them beforehand that I drive for a ride-hailing company?
+Should I tell them beforehand that I'm an Uber driver?

 Yes.
 Insurance companies don't want ride-sharing drivers to go incognito, Weisbart said.
 And Gusner advises consumers to consider insurance in tandem with ride-sharing.

-"My main concern for drivers is that they think about insurance as they sign up — not as they're on the route with their app on and thinking, 'Oh, I wonder if I'm covered now,'" she said.
-"That's not the time to think about insurance consequences."
+"My main concern for drivers is that they think about insurance and whether they have the right insurance policy when they sign up — not as they're on the route with their app on and thinking, 'Oh, I wonder if I'm covered now,'" she said.
+"That's not the time to think about auto insurance consequences."

-Probably not, but it depends.
+Probably not, but it depends on who your auto insurance provider is.
 Officials at Allstate and Farmers Insurance said they wouldn't raise rates simply because you told them you drive for a ride-hailing company like Uber or Lyft.
-And Stacey Gorsuch, a product manager in State Farm's casualty and underwriting department, told us a disclosure alone that you're driving for Uber or Lyft "does not necessarily mean that there's going to be a price increase associated with that particular use."
+And Stacey Gorsuch, a product manager in State Farm's casualty and underwriting department, told us a disclosure alone that you're driving for Uber, Lyft, or another rideshare company "does not necessarily mean that there's going to be a price increase associated with that particular use."

-Weisbart doesn't think much reason exists for an insurance company to jack up rates simply because you drive for a ride-hailing company, as commercial exclusions already exist for those situations.
+Weisbart doesn't think much reason exists for an insurance company to jack up rates simply because you drive for a rideshare business, as commercial exclusions already exist for those situations.